lyskevin/Kattis/Tri/README.md

 ## Personal Thoughts

 Problem that I attempted while I was a Teaching Assistant (TA) for NUS' CS2040 (Data Structures and Algorithms) course in Semester 1 of AY19/20.
-Can be solved using a brute foce algorithm.
+Can be solved using a brute force algorithm.